-Based on the same concept as Community Supported Agriculture, the Station North CSA provides participating shareholders with the freshest art that Baltimore has to offer.
-For the third season of the CSA, we've partnered with the Baltimore Jewelry Center, Baltimore Clayworks, and Full Circle, who have each contributed selected artists to this season's roster.
+Based on the same concept as Community Supported Agriculture, the Station North CSA provided participating shareholders with the freshest art that Baltimore has to offer.

-At each of the CSA meeting, four artists give brief presentations about their work and shareholders rank their preferred artists.
-Ranking is used to ensure that shareholders aren't getting a box full of kale at pick-up when they'd rather have beets.
-These events are also an opportunity to network, mingle, and meet CSA artists.
+At each of the CSA meeting, four artists gave brief presentations about their work and shareholders rank their preferred artists.
+Ranking was used to ensure that shareholders aren't getting a box full of kale at pick-up when they'd rather have beets.
+These events were also an opportunity to network, mingle, and meet CSA artists.

 The Take Aways

-The goal of the Station North CSA is to create an engaged local arts community by establishing relationships between artists and local patrons while also experimenting with an exciting new model of art support and distribution.
-Shareholders will each receive work from 6 of the 12 participating artists and art distribution will be determined by shareholders’ preferences.
+The goal of the Station North CSA was to create an engaged local arts community by establishing relationships between artists and local patrons while also experimenting with an exciting new model of art support and distribution.
+Shareholders each received work from 6 of the 12 participating artists and art distribution was determined by shareholders’ preferences.